MusulmonLolayev/TuberculosisSystem/README.md

-# The Tuberculosis System are being developed by supporting minster of inavation of Uzbekistan.
+# The Tuberculosis System are being developed by supporting minster of innavation of Uzbekistan.